-Thank you for all your help with the 2022 inaugural parade!
+Thank you for all your help with the 2023 parade!

 The DoozyDo Parade could never have gone from a quirky idea to an actual event without the assistance of The Indispensables.
 So, special thanks to –

-Kevin Russell, for his artistic eye, his indefatigable and expert web construction and, with Fiona Russell, for trusting us with their ward, Gertrude the Gargoyle.
+Kevin Russell, for his artistic eye, his indefatigable and expert web construction and, with Fiona Russell, for trusting us with their ward, Gertrude the Gargoyle, last year.
 Kevin “got” the parade immediately and cheerfully put in months of work on the art and website.
 Ever Forward!

 Todd Barron of Applied Mortgage, for his critical early support, sage advice, first-ever financial contribution to the parade (at the Supreme Doozy Donor level), careful transport of Gertrude to and from the parade, and for his buoyant ability to see obstacles as opportunities.